SochaDev/sochadev.github.io/index.md

     <div class="alpha">3</div>
     <div class="beta">
       <h2 id="about">Our team</h2>
-      <p><a href="/team">Our team members</a> live and work happily all over the
+      <p><a href="/team" class="purple">Our team members</a> live and work happily
-      US &mdash; we use some neat apps to keep us connected to each other and to our clients.
+      all over the US &mdash; we use some neat apps to keep us connected to each other and to our clients.
 Socha Dev's workflow is designed to incorporate our clients' feedback throughout a project's life cycle.</p>
     </div>
     <div class="columns-12">
       <p>Want to work here?
 By all means, <a href="#contact" class="blue">contact us</a>